ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 2) The gate adds up the values of all of its inputs and clamps the result to the $[-1, 1]$ range
    - Values smaller than $-1$ are replaced with $-1$, and values bigger than $1$ with $1$
 3) The gate multiplies the result by its Output scale setting.
 For NOR gates, their setting replaces the result (which would otherwise always be $0$)
-4) The gate sends the result as its output scale
+4) The gate sends the result as its output value

 This process can be described with the following formula:
 $$\text{output} = \text{output\_value} \cdot \operatorname{boolean\_operation}(\text{inputs}) \cdot \sum{\text{inputs}}$$